 Review your treatment menu and retail pricing and make sure you’re offering an array of options across price ranges.
 This will ensure that a wider group of clients can find a service for a price they’re comfortable with.

 For appointment-based businesses, your schedule is the key to your revenue.
 Time that’s wasted cannot be recaptured!
-If you’re not doing this already, assign your front desk staff or your management team members to review the schedule on a continual basis—ensuring that schedules are optimized to maximize capacity.
+If you’re not doing this already, assign your front desk staff or your management team members to review the schedule on a continual basis—ensuring that schedules are optimised to maximise capacity.
 Eliminate unnecessary gaps or turn times in the book, so you can increase capacity and sales without lowering your profit margin.
-High utilization is king, especially if you’re paying your technical staff hourly wages.
+High utilisation is king, especially if you’re paying your technical staff hourly wages.

 Focus on retail

 Have you considered new ways to drive additional footfall and appointments?
 An example would be a low-cost option such as a donation-based tea bar or retailing pre-packaged food items; depending on your location this can give clients one more reason to stop in, and perhaps have a service or buy a retail item while they’re there.